issyedwards/datasciencecoursera/Resources_assessmenttool.md

 * **What do I do if any aspect of the tool software stops functioning correctly?**

-When logging into the online tool, in the upper right hand corner, click on the *RGI Assessment Tool* dropdown, and then click on *Technical Assistance*.
+When logging into the online tool, in the upper right hand corner, click on the **RGI Assessment Tool** dropdown, and then click on **Technical Assistance**.
 Please complete the form on the [Technical Assistance](http://rgi-staging.nrgi-assessment.org/contact) page to report your issue to the RGI tool software developer.

 * **How do I create a PDF?**

 The easiest way is to convert a webpage to a pdf document is to print to PDF.
+To print to PDF, select **File > Print** or press **Ctrl+P**.
+Then from the printers available, select **Save as PDF**, **Microsoft Print to PDF** or other.
+Afterwards, click on **Print** and choose where you would like to save your PDF file.

 * **What should I do if I forget my login details or password?**